Yoast/developer/changelogs/yoast-seo-premium.md

 Release date: 2021-10-19

 Yoast SEO 17.4 is out today!
 This release comes with several fixes and enhancements to help database performance on larger sites by cleaning up data and streamlining retrieval.
 Happy updating!
-Read more about what’s new in Yoast SEO 17.4 in [https://yoa.st/release-17-4](our release post in English) or [https://yoa.st/release-17-4-spanish](our release post in Spanish)!
+Read more about what’s new in Yoast SEO 17.4 in [our release post in English](https://yoa.st/release-17-4) or [our release post in Spanish](https://yoa.st/release-17-4-spanish)!

 #### Enhancements